June Yap

 June Yap (Yè Déjīng (叶德晶, 葉德晶); born 1974) is a Singaporean curator, art critic, and writer.
-She is currently the Director of Curatorial & Collections at the Singapore Art Museum.
+She is currently the Director of Curatorial & Research at the Singapore Art Museum.

 Yap has worked in the curatorial departments of the Solomon R. Guggenheim Museum, New York City, the Institute of Contemporary Arts Singapore, and the Singapore Art Museum.
 As an independent curator, Yap has further organised shows at the Institut für Auslandsbeziehungen, Stuttgart, at the Osage Gallery, Hong Kong, and the NUS Museum, Singapore.
 In 2011, Yap curated the Singapore Pavilion at the 54th Venice Biennale, featuring Ho Tzu Nyen's video installation, The Cloud of Unknowing.

 Education

 Yap holds a BA from the National University of Singapore in philosophy and sociology.
 She received her MA in Fine Art (Art History) at the University of Melbourne, and her PhD. in Cultural Studies at the National University of Singapore.

 Career

 From 2003 to 2004, Yap organised new media art exhibitions as a curator at the Singapore Art Museum, later joining the institution's acquisitions committee.
 Her projects at the Singapore Art Museum from this time include Interrupt (2003), Twilight Tomorrow (2004), Seni: Singapore 2004, and Art & the Contemporary (2004).

 Prior to 2008, Yap was the deputy director and Curator of the Institute of Contemporary Arts Singapore, after which she would continue her curatorial practice as an independent curator.
 In 2008, Yap curated Bound for Glory at the NUS Museum as an independent curator.
 In 2010, Yap curated You and I, We’ve Never Been so Far Apart: Works From Asia for the Center for Contemporary Art in Tel Aviv for the International Video Art Biennial.

 In 2011, Yap was curator for the Singapore Pavilion at the 54th Venice Biennale, featuring The Cloud of Unknowing by Singaporean artist Ho Tzu Nyen, a video installation that drew upon both the titular 14th-century mystical treatise and Hubert Damisch’s semiotic thesis, A Theory of /Cloud/: Toward a History of Painting.

 From 2012 to 2014, Yap was selected for a residency at the Solomon R. Guggenheim Museum as part of the Guggenheim UBS MAP Global Art Initiative.
 During her two-year stint, she was UBS MAP Curator, South and Southeast Asia, and in 2013 she organised the first exhibition of the initiative, No Country: Contemporary Art for South and Southeast Asia, which later in 2014 traveled to the Asia Society Hong Kong Center and the NTU Centre for Contemporary Art Singapore, where the show won Best Exhibition of Asian Contemporary Art at the Prudential Eye Awards.
 As part of her residency at the Guggenheim, Yap initiated the museum's Perspectives series, which featured essays, stories, and interviews by international artists, writers, and curators, and she would present about the series at a symposium held at the Queens Museum in 2013.